bradwestness/bradwestness.github.io/_posts/2024/2024-04-08-projects-are-interfaces.md

 }
 ```

-Here, the `UserDataModel` type is being mapped to the `UserDomainModel` type, because `UserDataModel` may have additional properties that we don't want to expose at the domain layer except in specific circumstances for security purposes (e.g. `PasswordHash` and `EmailAddress`).

-> I like extension methods for this kind of mapping code, because it's much easier to reason about than something like [AutoMapper](https://docs.automapper.org/en/stable/), which is an excellent and very powerful [foot-gun](https://en.wiktionary.org/wiki/footgun).
+Here, the `UserDataModel` type is being mapped to the `UserDomainModel` type, because `UserDataModel` may have additional properties that we don't want to expose at the domain layer for security purposes (e.g. `PasswordHash` and `EmailAddress`).
+I like extension methods for this kind of mapping code, because it's much easier to reason about than something like [AutoMapper](https://docs.automapper.org/en/stable/), which is an excellent and very powerful [foot-gun](https://en.wiktionary.org/wiki/footgun).

 The nice thing about using an extension method for this kind of thing is that it means the acutal `UserDomainModel` class doesn't need to know anything about the `UserDataModel` class.
-Extension methods are great for these sort of boundary-crossing parts of code where you don't really want one piece to know too much about the internals of the other.
+Extension methods are great for these sort of boundary-crossing parts of code where you don't want one layer to know too much about the internals of another.

 However, there is one common misconception about extension methods.
 Note the last line of the above Microsoft Learn quote (emphasis mine):